Diegownia/SpaceDungeon/plan.md

 ### Oxygen Generation

 When living in space it's important to remember about breathing...
 Some basic buildings should have a form of a re-breathers, rather than generating oxygen from scratch they will recyrculate exisiting atmosphere (if existing) into breathable air.
 This should only work for a limited amount of time, but consume smaller ammount of energy where as upgrading this system will provide increased efficiency giving player more time.
-When recyrculating air we need to consider that the amount of CO2 produced is about 1 kg per crewmember per day.
+When recirculating air we need to consider that the amount of CO2 produced is about 1 kg per crewmember per day.
 For simplicity, we will use percenteges to calculate how CO2 affects people. (perks and statuses need to be considered later) Each building will have other dimensions and oxygen capacity need to considered individually.
-Now when it comes to managing people will assume they are stationary to heir posts, meaningthey will not be moving around the base at least initially.
+Now when it comes to managing people will assume they are stationary to their posts, meaning they will not be moving around the base at least initially.